ArekHalpern/smrtfeed/README.md

 # SmrtFeed: Research Paper Management and Analysis

 SmrtFeed is a powerful web application designed to help researchers and academics organize, analyze, and share insights from research papers.
-Built with Next.js, Supabase, and OpenAI, it offers a seamless experience for managing your academic literature.
+Built with Next.js, Vercel Postgres, Supabase Auth, Prisma ORM, and OpenAI, it offers a seamless experience for managing your academic literature.

 ## Features